 - Quasilinear theory of wave-particle interactions in classical language, Sec.
 23.2 - Averaging over several wavelengths to get unperturbed quantities, Sec.
 23.2.1 - Spectral energy density for plasma waves, Sec.
 23.2.1 - Time derivatives moving with plasma waves or particles, Sec.
 23.2.1 - Diffusion of particles due to interaction with waves; diffusion coefficient; resonant (surfing) particles and nonresonant particles, Sec.
 23.2.1 - Quasilinear theory of wave-particle interactions in quantum language, Sec.
 23.3 - Plasma modes or states, and plasmons, Sec.
 23.3.1 - Mean occupation number for plasmon modes and its relationship to spectral energy density, Sec.
 23.3.1 - Feynman diagrams and fundamental rate $W(\mathbf{v}, \mathbf{k})$, Sec.
 23.3.2 - Time reversal invariance of fundamental rate (unitarity; detailed balance), Sec.
 23.3.2 - Spontaneous emission, stimulated emission and absorption, and the master equation that includes all of them, Sec.
 23.3.2 - Spontaneous emission viewed as Cerenkov radiation, Sec.
 23.3.2 - Comparison of quantum and classical analyses to get value of fundamental rate, Secs.
 23.3.2 and 23.3.5 - Particle evolution equation as a Fokker-Planck equation, Sec.
 23.3.3 - Quasilinear theory of three-wave mixing, Sec.
 23.3.6, Exs.
-23.5, 23.6 - Quasilinear evolution of bump-on-tail instability and its implications for cosmic rays, Sec.
-23.4.1 - Parametric instability in a plasma and stimulated Raman scattering, Sec.
+23.5, 23.6 - Quasilinear evolution of bump-on-tail instability, Sec.
+23.4.1 - Cosmic ray particles, streaming along magnetic field lines, generate Alfvén waves, which scatter the particles, gradually shutting off the wave generation, Sec.
+23.4.1 - Parametric instabilities in a plasma and stimulated Raman scattering, Sec.
 23.5 - Solitons and collisionless shock waves in a plasma, Sec.
-23.6
+23.6 techniques, concisely, to the study of fluctuations and correlations in plasmas.